SheetalMaurya/MvvmCross-Wiki/v3-02-05-Tip-Calc-A-Windows-Phone-UI-Project.md

 * **Cirrious.CrossCore.dll**
    - core interfaces and concepts including Trace, IoC and Plugin management
 * **Cirrious.MvvmCross.dll**
-   - Mvvm classes - including base classes for your MvxActivity views
+   - Mvvm classes - including base classes for your views and viewmodels
 * **Cirrious.MvvmCross.Plugins.Json.dll**
    - Adds a PCL Newtonsoft.JSON.Net implementation - our WindowsPhone UI application will use this to navigate between Pages